accompli/accompli/docs/01-Getting-started.md

 * mcrypt
 * openssl

-In order to install releases from version control, you will need to have git or subversion installed depending on how your project is version-controlled.
+In order to install releases from version control, you'll need to have git or subversion installed depending on how your project is version-controlled.

 Accompli is multi-platform and we strive to make it run equally well on Windows, Linux and OSX.